Types of Financial Aid

-We encourage you to compare lender discounts and other borrower benefits when applying a alternative education loan.
+A private alternative loan is a student loan borrowed from a bank, credit union, state lending agency, or other private lender.
+We encourage you to compare lender discounts and other borrower benefits when applying for an alternative education loan.
 You have the right to select any lender you wish to use for an alternative loan.
 It is the responsibility of the student to thoroughly evaluate each lender before choosing the one that is right for you.

 Please use ELM Select to compare lenders